-- A. Utilize ±8,879 existing feet of trail - B. Create ±17,335 linear feet of new trail. - a.
-Make trail corridors eight feet wide with a maintained tread of 6 feet - b.
-Minimize the cutting of trees in the creation of trails. - C. Create a + 800 linear feet universal access loop trail with interior views at the west entrance trailhead. - D. Build up trail and harden using permeable surface materials. - E. Retain sides of trail in natural state as possible. - F. Build ±2,500 linear feet of boardwalk, utilizing mats (e.g., mobimats) and elevated pin-and-plate foundation with either wood or composite decking depending on habitat. - G.Contract an engineer to design and build a ±150 ft suspension footbridge
+A. Utilize ±8,879 existing feet of trail.

-- to span the sensitive environs of Black Brook at its debouchment into Squibnocket Pond at an elevation of approximately 40 ft. - H. Install a viewing platform with three-sided benches at the overlook near Spider Hill. - I. Install adjustable, modular aluminum stairs (60-100 steps) over the dune(s) for beach access. - J. Install erosion control measures where needed. - K. Mark trails with paint blazes, colored markers, mini-maps, or directional signs if needed. - L. Site trails so that they are as unobtrusive as possible to nearby homes and sensitive wildlife habitat. - M.Minimize need for signs by siting trails appropriately. - N. Allow staff discretion to close or relocate trails or add new trails, such as spur trails for off-property trail connections. - O.Allow multiple uses of trails where appropriate, by initially limited to hiking and Nordic skiing with the possibility of permitting bicycling in future but only after at least two years of monitoring trail conditions to determine whether it is appropriate to allow this additional use. - P. Use brush or temporary fences to close unauthorized or relocated trails if necessary. - Q.Prohibit visitors' use of motorized vehicles, such as but not limited to dirt bikes, electric bikes and all-terrain vehicles with the exception of electric bike use by staff as an alternative to vehicle use. - R. Check and maintain trails monthly. - S. Maintain existing trail system in good condition.
+- B. Create ±16,714 linear feet of new trail. - a.
+Make trail corridors eight feet wide with a maintained tread of 6 feet. - b.
+Minimize the cutting of trees in the creation of trails. - C. Create a + 304 linear feet universal access loop trail with interior views at the south entrance trailhead. - D. Build up trail and harden using permeable surface materials. - E. Retain sides of trail in natural state as possible. - F. Build ±2,211 linear feet of boardwalk, utilizing mats (e.g., dune mats) and elevated pin-and-plate foundation with light-penetrating decking. - G.Install a viewing platform with three-sided benches at the overlook near Spider Hill. - H. Install adjustable, modular aluminum stairs (60-100 steps) over the dune(s) for beach access. - I. Install erosion control measures where needed. - J. Mark trails with paint blazes, colored markers, mini-maps, or directional signs if needed. - K. Site trails so that they are as unobtrusive as possible to nearby homes and sensitive wildlife habitat. - L. Minimize the need for signs by siting trails appropriately. - M.Allow staff discretion to close or relocate trails or add new trails, such as spur trails for off-property trail connections. - N. Allow multiple uses of trails where appropriate, by initially limited to hiking and Nordic skiing in the southern portion of the property and in the northern portion of the property with the possibility of permitting bicycling and horses in future but only after at least two years of monitoring impacts from passive use on trail conditions to determine whether it is appropriate to allow these additional uses on the northern portion of the property. - O.Dogs prohibited on the southern portion of the Reservation and permit leashed dogs on the northern portion of the property contingent on a positive one-year evaluation. - P. Use brush or temporary fences to close unauthorized or relocated trails if necessary. - Q.Prohibit visitors' use of motorized vehicles, such as but not limited to dirt bikes, electric bikes, and all-terrain vehicles with the exception of electric bike use by staff as an alternative to vehicle use. - R. Check and maintain trails monthly. - S. Maintain existing trail system in good condition.